Trumpets are not quiet instruments.

 In the Cancun Airport, Terminal Three, a trumpet and guitars serenade travelers arriving and departing from Mexico.
 The terminal is full of duty free shops, and, if you didn’t pick up gifts before, this is your last tax free shopping opportunity.

 Mariachi music belongs to Mexico though Mexican taxi drivers often listen to Willie Nelson and Classic Rock.
-This knob of Yucatan, Mexico has more in common with the Caribbean than Mexico but this fiery Mariachi group plays their Mexican style, in tune, with expression.
+This knob of Yucatan, Mexico has more in common with the Caribbean than Mexico but this fiery Mariachi group plays their Mexican style music, in tune, with great expression and distinctive costumes.

 Being a neighbor to the United States is like sleeping next to an elephant.
-If it rolls over you become sandwich spread.
+When it rolls over you become sandwich spread.

-I don’t want Mexico to be like the United States and I don’t want the United States to turn into Mexico.
+I don’t want Mexico to become the United States and I don’t want the United States to just be a continuation of Mexico.

 At nine sharp, practitioners dress in loose fitting clothes, clutch their orange or green mats, make their way into the yoga studio and begin exercises with a background of soothing music and the reassuring voice of a Yoga master who has learned the same way, on a bare floor in some distant part of the world.